pushkar1031/Acumen_Assignment/README.md

 After that i have written logic by using javascript. i used fetch function to make asynchronous requests to the server and load the information that is returned by the server onto the web pages.

-Kindly find the attached source code and images of picture gallery application in the repository.
+Kindly find the attached source code in index.html and images of picture gallery application in the repository.